Applying for tissue or data

 Other data sets

 As well as tissue and stem cells, other data sets are available through BDR.
-If you are interested in applying for access to samples or datasets, the following flow diagrams may be useful, as the process varies depending on the data you are requesting access to.
+If you are interested in applying for access to samples or datasets, this flow diagram may be useful, as the process varies depending on the data you are requesting access to.

 Neuropathology data only

-Neuropathology data is available through the Uk brain banks network database , or directly from either the BDR co-ordinating centre or the individual bran banks.
+Neuropathology data is available through the Uk brain banks network database , or directly from the individual brain banks.

 Project approval